tretoef-estrella/sloane-coherence-records/RESULTS.md

 ## What's next

 This repository documents two records on a single day.
-The full technical paper (`paper/PAPER_SLOANE_v15.md`) describes the sandbox-exploration probes that were run after record #2 (termites, rats, bats, mercury, vanilla-Adam) to determine whether a third record was accessible by local refinement of the same basin.
+The full technical paper (`Paper sloane v15 public .md`) describes the sandbox-exploration probes that were run after record #2 (termites, rats, bats, mercury, vanilla-Adam) to determine whether a third record was accessible by local refinement of the same basin.
 The answer turned out to be no: the second record is a *strong local minimum* of the optimisation paradigm used.
 A third record would require a structurally distinct starting basin (yet to be Mac-tested) or a qualitatively new algorithmic approach (likely a non-local technique such as a semidefinite-programming relaxation or an algebraic construction).
 Those investigations are reserved for a future session.

 Both records will be submitted via pull request to the public *Game of Sloanes* repository.